stomp/stomp-spec/src/stomp-specification-1.1.md

 send and does not want to receive heart-beats.

-The `heart-beat` header provides enough information so that each party can find out if heart-beats can be used, in which direction and with which frequency.
+The `heart-beat` header provides enough information so that each party can find out if heart-beats can be used, in which direction, and with which frequency.

 More formally, the initial frames look like: